WOI Guides

 What makes a level strong

-• Multiple reactions at the same area.
+• Multiple reactions at the same area increase significance.

 Breakouts and failures